zeusmod2144/bravefrontier/README.md

 ## Tech Stack

 Previously, I would like to use awesome technology like Puppeteer for scraping.
 But, [Brave Frontier Fandom's site](https://bravefrontierglobal.fandom.com/wiki/Brave_Frontier_Wiki) is too slow when access Puppeteer in headless mode.
-So, I choose the boring and proven stack like Cheerio to scraping this site.
+So, I choose the boring and proven stack like [Cheerio](https://cheerio.js.org/) or [JSDOM](https://github.com/jsdom/jsdom) to scraping this site.